hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 ## Time cost to build this

-The delta from Part 2 to Part 3 was **4 hours** for the coding bits.
-I write this now on Sunday (Jan 12) after building the app yesterday morning.
+The delta from Part 2 to Part 3 was **4 hours** for the coding bits, which I did on Saturday morning, Jan 11.
 In those four hours I touched about **50 LOC**:

 * clarified the Tree vs Table blocks to appropriately render the focused value at each level,
 * used table row selection to drive routes (upgrading the TableScroll component's row selection feature),